cicada-lang/cicada-solo/tests/pi/fn-syntex.md

 id3(Nat, 1)
 ```

-# suger for multi-argument function
+# sugar for multi-argument function

 We can write both `(x, y)` and `(x) (y)` for function of two arguments.